 - A. Frame the sides and back of the fireplace using $2" \times 3"$ (5 cm x 8 cm) or heavier lumber.
-However, the front studs as well as headers on top of the fireplace must be of a depth no more than the depth of the top standoffs. - WARNING: COMBUSTIBLE FRAMING MATERIAL CANNOT BE USED IN THE SPACE DIRECTLY ABOVE THE FIREPLACE THAT SUPPORTS THE FACING MATERIAL AND MANTEL.
-THIS AREA MUST REMAIN EMPTY FOR A HEIGHT OF 84" (2.13 M) MEASURED FROM THE BASE OF THE APPLIANCE. - B. Frame the fireplace with vertical studs at the sides of the fireplace running from floor to ceiling.
+However, the front studs as well as headers on top of the fireplace must be of a depth no more than the depth of the top standoffs. - WARNING: COMBUSTIBLE FRAMING MATERIAL CANNOT BE USED IN THE SPACE DIRECTLY ABOVE THE FIREPLACE, EXCEPT FOR THE STUDS ABOVE THE FACING THAT SUPPORT THE FACING MATERIAL AND MANTEL.
+THIS AREA MUST REMAIN EMPTY FOR A HEIGHT OF 80" (2.03 M) MEASURED FROM THE BASE OF THE APPLIANCE. - B. Frame the fireplace with vertical studs at the sides of the fireplace running from floor to ceiling.
 Position the studs back from the front edge of the fireplace, a space the thickness of the facing material so that the facing can be installed flush with the fireplace facing.
-Frame headers between the vertical studs only as follows: - Place the non-combustible front facing headers in 2" × 4" or of a depth no more than the depth of the top standoffs.
-Do not put wood or any material within the area above the fireplace - Place headers only as required to support the facing and mantel. - WARNING: DO NOT PACK REQUIRED AIR SPACES INSIDE THE CHASE WITH INSULATION OR OTHER MATERIALS. - WARNING: THE FIREPLACE MUST NOT BE IN CONTACT WITH ANY INSULATION OR LOOSE FILLING MATERIAL.
+Frame headers between the vertical studs only as follows: - Place the front facing headers in 2" × 3" or of a depth no more than the depth of the top standoffs.
+Do not put wood or any material within the area above the fireplace except what's necessary to support the front facing. - Place headers only as required to support the facing and mantel. - WARNING: DO NOT PACK REQUIRED AIR SPACES INSIDE THE CHASE WITH INSULATION OR OTHER MATERIALS. - WARNING: THE FIREPLACE MUST NOT BE IN CONTACT WITH ANY INSULATION OR LOOSE FILLING MATERIAL.
 FOR THIS PURPOSE, COVER THE INSULATION WITH DRYWALL PANELS OR ANY OTHER FINISHING MATERIAL INSIDE THE CHASE AROUND THE FIREPLACE.